8eni/webpack2/README.md

 ### Installing

-Make sure you have node and npm, then install dependencies...
+Make sure you have node and npm installed, then to install dependencies run the following commands...

 ```
 npm install